Correspondence leading to

 over the reals, the complexes, and nonarchimedean fields, presented themselves.
 As the

-theory for My office in Ankara was next to that of Cahit Arf, and when I mentioned the question to
+My office in Ankara was next to that of Cahit Arf, and when I mentioned the question to

 him, he drew my attention to a paper of Hasse that had appeared in a journal